d2l-ai/d2l-en/chapter_computer-vision/fcn.md

 of the input image via
 the transposed convolution introduced in :numref:`sec_transposed_conv`.
 As a result,
-the model output has the same height and width as input image, where the output channel contains the predicted classes for the input pixel at the same spatial position.
+the model output has the same height and width as the input image, where the output channel contains the predicted classes for the input pixel at the same spatial position.